MChorfa/HelloSpiffyAnt/README.md

 Building and Running Spiffy UI
 --------------------------------------

-HelloSpiffyREST is built with Apache Ant using Apache Ivy.
-Once you've installed Ant with Ivy go to your HelloSpiffyREST working copy and run this command:
+HelloSpiffyAnt is built with Apache Ant using Apache Ivy.
+Once you've installed Ant with Ivy go to your HelloSpiffyAnt working copy and run this command:

         <ANT HOME>/ant run

 This will download the required libraries, build the Hello Spiffy Ant project, and run it with an embedded Jetty web server.
-It will then provide intructions for accessing the running application once the build is completed.
+It will then provide instructions for accessing the running application once the build is completed.

 License
 --------------------------------------